borntofrappe/learning-d3/Turnip Turnabout/README.md

 ## Data

 Following [this url](https://trends.google.com/trends/explore?date=2020-01-20%202020-05-17&q=turnip) consider the search interest between the 20th of January and the 17th of May.
-This to have the 20th of March roughly as a mid point, and consider a full week period (begins on Monday, ends on Sunday).

 The 20th of March is took as a frame of reference since it coincides with the release date of the Nintendo game Animal Crossing.
-This title has a unique impact on the searches for the particular word.
+The title has a unique impact on the searches for the particular word.

-## lineRadial
+## Visualizations

+With a line chart, plot the interest across the chosen timeframe.

-Past the line chart, use a radial line chart to highlight how the interest changes in the timeframe of a week.
-Plot two charts to consider the values before and after the arbitrary date.
+With a couple of radial line charts, describe how the interest varies in the timeframe of a week.
+Do so considering the dates before and then after the 20th of March.

 ## Inspiration